Disability Support Services

 It is the student who must initiate the process to be considered for DSS accommodations.
 A Request for Services form must be completed and submitted to the Disability Support Services Coordinator with supporting documentation.
 After it is reviewed, the student will be contacted by the DSS Coordinator to set an intake meeting to discuss the disability, eligibility for services, and appropriate accommodations that are available.
 The student will then indicate which services he or she will accept from PWSCC, and for which classes (or other aspects of campus life) the services should be applied to.
 Confidentiality is of the utmost importance, and each semester the student must indicate, in writing, which instructors should be notified of the required accommodations.
 Only those employees who the student requests to be notified will be informed of the accommodation decision.
 No description or history of the disability will be provided, only instructions for the approved accommodation(s).Request for Services (126.4 KiB)

-The Request for Services form must be submitted with documentation of the disability to the DSS Coordinator by mail, email, or fax.
+The Request for Services form must be submitted with documentation of the disability to Greta Palmer, DSS Coordinator, by mail, email, or fax.
 Submit required documents confidentially:

 Disability Support Services Coordinator